code-iai/ROSIntegration/README.md

 Since BSON is not included in Unreal Engine (yet), its code has to be added to this plugin.
 Currently, this plugin comes with a pre-compiled libbson for Windows x64 and Linux x64 which doesn't need any additional configuration.

 To enable the communcation between Unreal and ROS, you will need a running ROSBridge (https://github.com/RobotWebTools/rosbridge_suite) with bson_mode.
-As an example for ROS kinetic, you can install with:
+As an example for ROS kinetic, you can install it with:
 ```
 sudo apt-get install ros-kinetic-rosbridge-suite
 ```